Nitrogen triiodide (NI3) lewis dot structure, molecular geometry, hybridization, polarity

 5. Complete central atom octet and use covalent bond if necessary

-So, we still have 2 valence electrons in our pocket, and nitrogen as a central atom also needs 8 electrons to complete its octet but it already sharing 6 electrons through the three single bonds connected to the iodine atoms.
+So, we still have 2 valence electrons in our pocket, and nitrogen as a central atom also needs 8 electrons to complete its octet but it already shares 6 electrons through the three single bonds connected to the iodine atoms.

 Hence, nitrogen needs only 2 electrons to complete its complete, therefore, put the 2 remaining valence electrons on it.